 2. Customers Are The Advertising Campaign

-‘Happy customers are your best advertisement’ sounds like a whimsical old cliché from a village butchers, but word of mouth has quickly re-established itself as the dominant marketing force and is more relevant now than it has ever been.
-And it’s certainly not just about the small-scale and local who have that much face-to-face time with customers.
+‘Happy customers are your best advertisement’ sounds like a whimsical cliché from a village butchers, but word of mouth has quickly re-established itself as the dominant marketing force and is more relevant now than it has ever been.
+And it’s certainly not just about the small-scale and local who have that much face time with customers.

-Apple, who recently overtook Microsoft to become the highest-valued technology company in the world at $152bn, have taken this to heart and apply it very well.
+Apple, who recently overtook Microsoft to become the highest-valued technology company in the world, have taken this to heart and apply it very well.
 For every expensive advertisement you have seen on TV or online you have probably had a dozen friends or colleagues nudge you to show you their latest iPhone app or tell you “PCs are rubbish.
 Why don’t you get rid of that thing and buy a Mac like this one I’m hugging right now?”

 These nudges aren’t just happening in person.
 The savvy purchaser will do a little online research while weighing up their choices, and in a few minutes can be exposed to hundreds of like-minded opinions and experiences.
 What the customer hears in these critical moments holds a huge sway over whether they buy in or walk away.